-Did you know Blue Tang fish plays an important roll in our Eco system?
-Blue tang fish are known to feed on algae that grows on coral.
+Did you know Blue Tang fish plays an important roll in our Ecosystem?
+Blue tang fish are known to feed on algae that grow on coral.
 With their super sharp teeth, they are able to remove it from rocks and coral.
 Not only does it help prevent the algae from taking over and suffocating the coral reef, it is a healthy diet part of their diet.

 Because it was so rainy during my stay there, I used a few of the pictures that were taken on the day we went sailing on the Sirena Azul.
 It was a nice sunny day and I decided to snap a few pics while my waffles were cooking at the breakfast bar.

 The room I had was spacious with big windows and a vaulted ceiling.
 It has a nice couch, full kitchen, and a comfortable dining area.
 I did not get it in the picture but to the left-hand bottom side of the bed, there was a nice flat screen TV hanging on the wall.
 Perfect for my rainy day entertainment.